 Choosing the best homeowners insurance company

-Before choosing a homeowners insurance company, understand the different components of a homeowners insurance policy.
-For instance, it’s important to know how your deductible will affect your premium, and how you can take advantage of bundling options.
+Before choosing a homeowners insurance company, it’s important to understand the different components of a homeowners insurance policy.
+For instance, you should know how your deductible will affect your premium, and how you can take advantage of bundling options.
 Here are some other things to consider before you choose an insurance company.

 Your home insurance deductible is the cost you pay out-of-pocket before the insurance company will contribute.
 Generally, the higher your deductible, the lower your monthly premium will be.